cjmaxik/better-tmp-kb/README.md

-# TruckersMP Knowledge Base, but better
+# Community Knowledge Base for TruckersMP
 > WORK IN PROGRESS!

 ## What is this Wiki?